kgateway-dev/kgateway/README.md

 > The existing Gloo Edge APIs were not changed and continue to be fully supported.

 ## About Gloo Gateway
-Gloo Gateway is a feature-rich, fast, and flexible Kubernetes-native ingress controller and next-generation API gateway that is built on top of [Envoy proxy](https://www.envoyproxy.io).
+Gloo Gateway is a feature-rich, fast, and flexible Kubernetes-native ingress controller and next-generation API gateway that is built on top of [Envoy proxy](https://www.envoyproxy.io) and the Kubernetes Gateway API.
 It excels in function-level routing, supports legacy apps, microservices and serverless, offers robust discovery capabilities, integrates seamlessly with open-source projects, and is designed to support hybrid applications with various technologies, architectures, protocols, and clouds.

 [**Installation**](https://docs.solo.io/gateway/latest/quickstart/) &nbsp; |
 &nbsp; [**Documentation**](https://docs.solo.io/gateway/latest/) &nbsp; |